 All customers in the ATCO Gas service territory are eligible for the Gas Cost Flow-through Rate.

-The Carbon Levy is not a levy set by Direct Energy Regulated Services.
-As part of the Government of Alberta's Climate Leadership Plan to reduce greenhouse gas emissions, the government introduced a levy on the price of all fuels that emit greenhouse gases when combusted.
-This includes natural gas.
-The levy is applied beginning January 1, 2017.
+The Federal Carbon Tax is not a levy set by Direct Energy Regulated Services but is part of the federal government's carbon pollution pricing system.
+It is applied to fuels that emit greenhouse gases when combusted, including natural gas.
+As part of the Government of Canada's commitment to reduce greenhouse gas emissions, a tax was introduced on the price of all fuels that emit greenhouse gases.

 Yes.
 You will still contact ATCO Electric or ATCO Gas directly for these services.
 Please continue to call ATCO Electric or ATCO Gas for all your power and natural gas emergencies.